ajinkyabedekar/Nano-Electronics-Premier-League/README.md

 ANSWERS

 (1) A (2) C (3) C (4) A (5) D (6) A (7) C (8) B (9) A (10) B (11) A (12) D (13) D (14) C (15) C (16) D (17) C (18) A (19) D (20) C (21) A (22) D (23) B (24) C (25) D (26) B (27) D (28) A (29) A (30) C (31) B (32) C (33) A (34) B (35) D (36) C (37) B (38) D (39) C (40) D (41) A (42) C (43) B (44) B (45) C (46) A (47) C (48) D (49) D (50) D (51) A (52) B (53) D (54) B (55) B (56) C (57) B (58) A (59) D (60) C (61) C (62) B

+1. What are magnetic properties of nanomaterials?

+2. How nanomaterials change mechanical properties?

+3. What are luminescence properties of nanomaterials?

+4. Mention two techniques for synthesis of nano phase materials.

+5. Mention two forms of nanomaterials used in nanoelectronics.

+6. What is shape memory effect?

+7. How nanomaterials used in super capacitors?

+8. What is wave packet? if so how?

+9. Can nanomaterial deviate Ohm’s law?

+10. Indian Scientists developed tiniest transistors in 2005 which was reported in Silicon India.
+What they used to make these transistors?

+11. How nanowires are used in high density memories?

+12. How super capacitors are used in renewable energy?

+13. How resistance size can be reduced using nanomaterials?

+14. What are metallic glasses?

+15. What are the advantages of using metallic glasses as transformer core material?

+Answers:

+1. Non-magnetic materials become magnetic when the cluster size reduces to 80 atoms.
+Bulk magnetic moment increases with decreases in coordination number Ferro magnetic materials exhibit superparamagnetism at nanograin sizes.
+Paramagnetic materials exhibit ferromagnetism at nano grain size.

+2. Higher hardness and mechanical strength (2-7 times) when grain size reduces from 1 Î¼m to 10 nm.
+Higher moduli of elasticity (30%-40%)

+Very high ductility and super plastic behavior at low temperatures.

+3. Greater luminescence efficiency in nano semiconductor materials.

+4. Mechanical; Inert gas condensation; alloying; Sol-gel technique; Electro-depostion; Laser synthesis; Spraying.

+5. Nanodots, nanorods, Carbon nanotubes and Fullerenes.

+6. Certain metallic alloys like alloy of gold (Au) and Cadmium (Cd) exhibit a plastic nature, when cooled to a lower temperature.
+The return to their original dimensional configuration (metallic) during heating at high temperature.
+This effect is called Shape Memory Effect (SME).
+How nanomaterials are used in nanomagnets?

+7. Capacitor value depends on area of plates, insulating material and distance between plates.
+Insulating materials using nanomaterials increase the capacitance value.

+8. Deviations from Ohm’s law is due to: Wave mechanical theory.

+9. This transistor is made up of Carbon tubes.

+10. 14.
+Metallic  glasses  are  the  newly  developed  engineering  materials  which  shares  the properties of both metals and glasses.
+They are glasses having metallic properties.

+11. 15.
+Metallic glasses are ferromagnetic.
+They possess low magnetic losses, high permeability and saturation magnetization with low coactivity.
+They also have extreme mechanical hardness and excellent initial permeability.

+These properties make them useful as transformer core materials.
+Moreover power transformers made of metallic glasses are smaller in size and efficient in their performance.